 A treasure within a treasure — those are the words that come to mind to describe Limahuli Garden and Preserve on the far north shore of Kauai.
-With cliffs of every shade of green reaching up to the sky and down to the Pacific, the north shore of Kauai is one of the most beautiful places on earth.
-Nestled on lush 1,000 acres between these scenic cliffs, Limahuli Garden and Preserve invites you to enjoy these stunning surroundings.
+With cliffs in every shade of green reaching up to the sky and down to the Pacific, the north shore of Kauai is one of the most beautiful places on earth.
+Nestled on 1,000 lush acres between these scenic cliffs, Limahuli Garden and Preserve invites you to enjoy these stunning surroundings.

 Limahuli Garden and Preserve is not just a pretty face, it also provides a look into ancient Hawaiian culture.
 This garden features plants that not only helped ancient Hawaiian communities survive but thrive for centuries.

 Stop into the visitor center first for tickets and a very handy guide book.
 Then set off on a self-guided journey back in time to a pristine, Eden-like scene.
 Walk past the 700-year-old rock terrace walls where kalo (taro) grows — a staple food of Hawaiian people.
 Then move further into the “Canoe Garden” which features the important, life-sustaining plants brought to Hawaii by the Polynesians.
 Banana, sweet potato, sugar cane and coconut are some of the 27 most important plants brought by canoe to Hawaii.

 The next garden section, the Plantation Era Garden, highlights the plants that were brought over from the people who came to Hawaii to work in the sugar cane, pineapple and coffee plantations.
 As workers migrated from China, Japan, Philippines and Portugal, they brought their favorite plants.
 Some of these plants that you’d probably recognize are mangos and plumeria.